The Ethics of Westworld

 Playing God

-I’d also like to argue that not only is it unethical and totally wrong to treat androids they way they are treated in Westworld because the point is for them to be like us, but also such mistreatment is a gross abuse of our responsibility as creators.
+I’d also like to argue that it is unethical and totally wrong to treat androids the way they are treated in Westworld because that mistreatment is a gross abuse of our responsibility as creators.
 The same way we take care of our children so should we take care of humanoid machines.
 I’m not sure I have any more argument to add other than that it’s simply the right thing to do.
 If we are choosing to play God in our own way, well then we damn well better take it seriously.

 And if nothing else, what does it say about us, that we would create such masterpieces only to destroy them?